k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11a_tdm_sequence_implementation_based_on_catalog.md

 ## Catalog-based Sequence Implementation Steps

-### I. Catalog - Populating the Sequence Tab
+### I. Catalog - Populating the Sequences Tab

-Adding the Sequence classification to sequence tab and setting the data generator for each sequence.
+Adding the Sequence classification to the Sequences tab and setting the data generator for each sequence.

 Click [here](/articles/39_fabric_catalog/10_catalog_settings.md#sequences-tab) for instructions.